springone-tour-2021/lab-workshop-3/workshop/content/exercises/C-02-content.md

 kustomize build --load-restrictor=LoadRestrictionsNone manifests/overlays/dev/ | kubectl delete -f -
 ```

-#### Deploy to prod
+#### Optional: Deploy to prod

-Optionally, you can repeat the steps in this exercise, using the prod namespace and overlay.
+As an exercise, you can repeat these steps using the prod overlay.

 ## Next Steps
 In the next steps, you will automate the test, build, and deployment of the application.